Shirlington Road Bridge Maintenance and New Pedestrian/Bicycle Bridge

 Arlington County contractors have completed work to widen the sidewalk and replace the median on the bridge.
 Contractors must still conduct work on the surface of the bridge including millwork and replacing epoxy.

-Work on the surface of the bridge will last about a week, and will partially close the bridge to accommodate the work.
-This work is anticipated to take place in June.
+Work on the surface of the bridge will last about three weeks, and will partially close the bridge to accommodate the work.
+This work is anticipated to take place in July 2022.
 Information on closures and pedestrian access to follow.

 About the Project

 Shirlington Road Bridge over Four Mile Run is owned and maintained by Arlington County, Virginia.
 To maintain the good overall condition of the bridge, some routine maintenance and upgrades are needed.